The page will have a header, menu, footer and (very important) a Content Place Holder.

 Using pages with fixed layout will not work in combination a floating Content Place Holder!

-So make sure the master page and the content pages have been designed as floating layouts (using layout grids and/or floating layers).
+Make sure the master frame and the content pages have been designed as floating layouts.
+Todo so, you also must embed the content of your content pages into layout grids and/or floating layers.